Sarthak-23/grasp/README.md

 # Grasp (Web)

 ## Description
-An Web Application that helps you create roadmaps for your goals.
+A Web Application that helps you create roadmaps for your goals.

 ## Features
 - User Authentication.